sc0h0/sc0h0.github.io/_posts/2024/2024-02-03-dan-murphy's-stealth-specials.md

 After some digging around, I found that the VPN used during the data collection process (to avoid the risk of Dan's perma-banning my own IP) was having a different Click&Collect store automatically assigned than my local one in Collingwood.

-The two different Dan Murphy's stores had their own price for identical bottles of wine, and the cheaper price was not marked as a clearance or "Member's Only" offer.
+The two different Dan Murphy's stores had their own price for identical bottles of wine, and the cheaper price was not marked as a clearance or "Member Offer" offer.

 For example, the two identical wines shown below have different prices as of 17/01/2024: the bottle at Kew is priced at $40.60, whereas at Alphington, it's $57.99.
 That's a $17 discount for a drive of less than ten minutes.
-There is also no indication of a sale or 'Member's Only' offer when viewing the bottle with the Kew store selected.
+There is also no indication of a sale or "Member Offer" offer when viewing the bottle with the Kew store selected.

 <figure>
   <img src="/assets/2024-02-03-img01.png" alt="" loading="lazy">